-We recognise the importance of all areas of the curriculum, which are planned for through enquiry questions we call QUEST and as well through discreet subjects.
+We recognise the importance of all areas of the curriculum, which are planned for through enquiry questions we call QUEST as well through discreet subject teaching.
 Each curriculum subject has a long-term progression document.
-This sets out the aims and purposes of the subject; the breadth of study for each year group; skills progression and how these build up to Year 6; the key vocabulary that must be learnt to support these thresholds and how we will assess children’s learning and successes throughout their journey.
+This sets out the aims and purposes of the subject; the breadth of study for each year group; knowledge; skills progression and how these build up to Year 6; the key vocabulary that must be learnt to support these thresholds and how we will assess children’s learning and successes throughout their journey.
 These long-term plans ensure progression which can be monitored by subject leaders.

 We use the National Curriculum as a strong foundation and starting point for wide and varied learning experiences for our children.
 Alongside this, we are committed to ensuring the knowledge from the National Curriculum is enhanced though our four cornerstones: being adventurous, being ethical, being unique and being connected.
 This leads our children to not only thrive through their childhood but also become lifelong learners and be aware of their place and impact on the world in which they live.

 The curriculum at St Vigor and St John School is based on four key areas within our vision for learning; these areas set out to describe the sort of dispositions we want our children to develop in life.

 We use national expectations to design a progressive curriculum that promotes and supports children's development and capacity in these areas.

 We celebrate children's achievements through the lenses of these 4 dispositions.

 Click on the PDF below to view our long term curriculum plan.
 This is an overview of all subject areas and how these are mapped throughout the year.
 EYFS plan on a term to term basis, taking into account children's interests and development.
 This will be updated each term.